vulnlog/vulnlog/README.md

 - `report` describes which reporter found this CVE, when you became aware of it, and on which release branches the CVE was found.
-- `analysis` describes when you analysed this report and the verdict you assigned, with a reason.
+- `analysis` describes when you analyzed this report and the verdict you assigned, with a reason.
 - `task` describes what actions are needed to get rid of this report, usually a dependency update.
 - `execution` describes what should be done with this report until it is fixed.

 Now generate one report per release branch: `vl definitions.vl.kts report --output ./`.
 This should produce `./report-branch1.html` and `./report-branch2.html`.

-## DSL
+## DSL Reference

 ### Container Blocks